 - CIRCL Luxembourg offers a service which allows the analysis of potential malicious software or suspicious documents in a secure and virtualized environment.

-- There are also companies that are specialized in secure mail environments, where staff do not have to worry about encryption standards or malicious attachments.
+- There are also companies that are specialized in secure mail environments, in which staff do not have to worry about encryption standards or malicious attachments.

 What else can be done to mitigate human behavior as an IT security risk?

 But it’s true of every company: For all the training, some people will insist on clicking links, downloading unauthorized programs, and so on.
 So let’s have a quick look at some of the best practices that could be implemented to further protect your systems from unwanted and unauthorized access.
 These can form part of an overall security policy, and define the responsibilities of the systems administrator.

 - Access rights management